 Simgot Supermix 4 and Letshuoer S12 Ultra use 1DD+1BA+1Planar+1PZT and 1Planar (14.8 mm) driver setups respectively.
 Simgot Supermix 4 costs $150 while Letshuoer S12 Ultra costs $169.
 Letshuoer S12 Ultra is $19 more expensive.
-Letshuoer S12 Ultra holds a clear 0.8-point edge in reviewer scores (6.8 vs 7.6).
+Letshuoer S12 Ultra holds a clear 0.7-point edge in reviewer scores (6.8 vs 7.5).
 Simgot Supermix 4 carries a user score of 6.
-Letshuoer S12 Ultra has significantly better treble with a 1.1-point edge, Letshuoer S12 Ultra has significantly better dynamics with a 1.4-point edge and Letshuoer S12 Ultra has significantly better soundstage with a 1.6-point edge.
+Letshuoer S12 Ultra has better bass with a 0.6-point edge, Letshuoer S12 Ultra has better mids with a 0.5-point edge, Letshuoer S12 Ultra has significantly better treble with a 1-point edge, Letshuoer S12 Ultra has significantly better dynamics with a 1.4-point edge, Letshuoer S12 Ultra has significantly better soundstage with a 1.3-point edge, Letshuoer S12 Ultra has significantly better details with a 1.4-point edge and Letshuoer S12 Ultra has significantly better imaging with a 1.4-point edge.

 Insights